ibm-cloud-docs/key-protect/concepts/quantum-safe-cryptography.md

 # Introduction to Quantum-safe Cryptography in TLS
 {: #quantum-safe-cryptography-tls-introduction}

-You can use {{site.data.keyword.keymanagementservicefull}} to protect your in-transit data from quantum computer attacks.
+You can use a quantum safe enabled TLS connection to send requests to a
+{{site.data.keyword.keymanagementservicefull}} service endpoint.
 {: #shortdesc}

 ## What is Quantum Safe Cryptography?